utk-cs340-spring23/code-dojo/sprint2/azhang13.md

 - Created Host class that contains the host's preferred name and socket
 - Created Player class that contains nickname, socket, answer history, and score in the current quiz
 - Created Question class that contains prompt, answer, grading info, and timer info
-- Started implementation of different question types with an override-able "check_answer()" method; will have specific implementation for each derived Question class
+- Started implementation of different question types with an override-able "check_answer()" method; we will have specific implementation for each derived Question class
 - Refactored code to use modern TypeScript-specific features such as class access modifiers, virtual/override class methods, public getters for private/protected members, etc.
 - Refactored the server code base for improved readability, including the addition of comments
 - Deferred question grading to when the question closes, instead of the moment when the user submits the answer